n8n-io/n8n-docs/docs/workflows/components/nodes.md

 2. Select the trigger you want to use.

 	!!! note "Choose the correct app event"
 			If you select **On App Event**, n8n shows a list of all the supported services.
 This allows you to browse n8n's integrations and trigger a workflow in response to an event in your chosen service.
 However, not all integrations have triggers.
 To see which ones you can use as a trigger, select the node.
-If a trigger is available, you'll see a recommended operation at the top of the available operations list.
+If a trigger is available, you'll see it at the top of the available operations list.

 			For example, this is the trigger for Asana: